-As discussed above, the Company and the Advisers entered into the Conditional Fee Waiver Agreement pursuant to which, for a period from June 4, 2012 to December 31, 2013, the Advisers have agreed to waive all fees upon the occurrence of any event, which in the Advisers' sole discretion is deemed necessary, including, but neither limited to nor automatically triggered by, the Company's estimate that a distribution declared and payable to its stockholders during the fee waiver period represents, or would represent when paid, a return of capital for U.S. federal income tax purposes.
+As discussed above, the Company and the Advisers entered into the Conditional Fee Waiver Agreement pursuant to which, for the period from June 4, 2012 to December 31, 2013, the Advisers agreed to waive all fees upon the occurrence of any event, which in the Advisers' sole discretion is deemed necessary, including, but neither limited to nor automatically triggered by, the Company's estimate that a distribution declared and payable to its stockholders during the fee waiver period represents, or would represent when paid, a return of capital for U.S. federal income tax purposes.
 Further, the agreement contains a clause which states that subject to the approval of the Company's board of directors, in future periods previously waived fees may be paid to the Advisers, if and only to the extent that the Company's cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
 The previously waived fees are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver.
 On December 30, 2013, the Adviser entered into an amendment to the Conditional Fee Waiver Agreement extending the waiver of HMS Adviser's fees through December 31, 2014.
-The waiver of fees due to our Sub-Adviser ended on December 31, 2013, and beginning January 1, 2014, Main Street was being paid its fees under the Sub-Advisory Agreement.
+The waiver of fees due to the Sub-Adviser ended on December 31, 2013, and beginning January 1, 2014, the Sub-Adviser no longer waived its fees under the Sub-Advisory Agreement, except the subordinated incentive fee on income for the period October 1, 2014 through December 31, 2014, totaling approximately \$226,000, which the Sub-Adviser agreed to waive.

-For the year ended December 31, 2013 and December 31, 2012, the Company incurred, and the Advisers waived, base management fees of approximately \$779,000 and \$232,000, respectively, capital gains incentive fees of approximately \$5,000 and \$3,000, respectively, and subordinated incentive fees of zero and \$123,000, respectively.
-Since the Advisory Agreement was not executed until May 24, 2012, the Company incurred and the Adviser waived zero fees for the period from inception (November 22, 2011) through December 31, 2011.
-For the years ended December 31, 2013, 2012, and the period from inception (November 22, 2011) through December 31, 2011 the Company did not record an accrual for any previously waived fees.
-Reimbursement of previously waived fees to the Advisers will not be accrued until the reimbursement of the waived fees become probable and estimable which will be upon approval of the Company's board of directors.
+For the years ended December 31, 2014, 2013, and 2012, the Company incurred base management fees of approximately \$5.6 million, \$779,000 and \$232,000, respectively, capital gains incentive fees of approximately \$0, \$5,000 and \$3,000, respectively, and subordinated incentive fees on income of \$451,000, \$0 and \$123,000, respectively.
+For the years ended December 31, 2014, 2013, and 2012, the Advisers waived base management fees of \$1.8 million, \$779,000 and \$232,000, respectively, and capital gains incentive fees of \$0, \$5,000 and \$3,000, respectively, and subordinated incentive fees on income of \$451,000, \$0 and \$123,000, respectively.
+For the years ended December 31, 2014, 2013 and 2012, the Company did not record an accrual for any previously waived fees.
+Any future reimbursement of previously waived fees to the Advisers will not be accrued until the reimbursement of the waived fees become probable and estimable which will be upon approval of the Company's board of directors.
+Additionally, the reimbursement of the fees waived under the Conditional Fee Waiver Agreement are subordinate to the reimbursement of the expense support payments, which are described below.

 Pursuant to the Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-For the years ended December 31, 2013 and December 31, 2012, and the period from inception (November 22, 2011) through December 31, 2011, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$1.0 million, \$438,000, and zero respectively.
+For the years ended December 31, 2014, 2013, and 2012, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$1.5 million, \$1.0 million and \$438,000, respectively.
+The Advisers have agreed to waive the reimbursement of administrative services expenses through December 31, 2014.
+The waiver of the reimbursement of administrative services expenses is not subject to future reimbursement.